Minneapolis eyeing outside police to help with violent crime, officer shortage: report

 “We’re not gonna be having these people out taking bicycle theft reports.
 These are going to be people out combating crime issues,” said John Elder, a spokesman for Minneapolis police.

-The proposal comes as an unusually large number of officers in Minneapolis have left the force following the death of George Floyd’s in the city on May 25, according to the paper.
+The proposal comes as an unusually large number of officers in Minneapolis have left the force following the death of George Floyd in the city on May 25, according to the paper.

 Floyd died after an officer knelt on his neck for nearly nine minutes, which ignited a wave of protests and riots throughout the country this year.